LDAWG-a11y/a11yWebApp/src/guides/creating-a-skip-to-content-link.md

 </footer>
 ```

-The use of landmarks and headings do provide a way to skip over repeating blocks of content, although in reality that is not super useful for keyboard-only users and primarily benefit screen reader users.
+The use of landmarks and headings do provide a way to skip over repeating blocks of content, although in reality that is not super useful for keyboard-only users and primarily only benefits screen reader users.

 Honestly, you can wade through heaps of discussions on this matter and come away with more questions than answers as to what is required to pass this success criterion.

-I have seen some folks that are way more experienced than me state "Yes, landmarks and/or headings are sufficient", but then I have seen others state "Landmarks aren't accessibility supported, as a keyboard-only user does not benefit from them".
+I have seen some folks that are way more experienced than me state "Yes, landmarks and/or headings are sufficient", but then I have seen others state "Landmarks aren't accessibility supported, as a keyboard-only user doesn't benefit from them".
+As both of these views have been put out there by people smarter than me and the Understanding Document does nothing to clarify either way, it's arguably better to be on the "They're required" side of the fence, if there is a user benefit on that site and no other mechanism.

-If you have a site that uses the correct landmarks, has a good heading structure (especially the heading that introduces the main content) and has a Skip Link to skip over repeated content, then we typically have a good structure which enables all users to navigate in their preferred way, so save yourself the "WCAG interpretation" headache and put users first.
+If you have a site that uses the correct landmarks, has a good heading structure (especially the `<h1>` that introduces the main content) and has a Skip Link to skip over repeated content, then you'd typically have a good structure which enables all users to navigate in their preferred way, so save yourself the "WCAG interpretation" headache and put users first.

 ### Where should focus be sent to?